 On-premises customers will receive additional ESU keys via the well-loved Volume Licensing Service Centre (VLSC) website but must install certain packages before activating the keys.
 It is to be noted that KMS activation is not possible.

 For CSP customers, the relevant Server Subscription licenses allow ESUs to be purchased.

 How much does it cost?

-Extended Support Updates for Windows Server (and SQL Server) cost approximately 75% of the on-premises license cost PER YEAR – taking Microsoft Extended Support Updates is by no means the cheap option!
+Extended Security Updates for Windows Server (and SQL Server) cost approximately 75% of the on-premises license cost PER YEAR – taking Microsoft Extended Security Updates is by no means the cheap option!
 If you cover a server with ESUs for the full 3 years, you will pay 2.25 x the price of a full license – you could most likely have bought Windows Server 2019 w/SA for that price.

 Migrating to Azure